Aamir-Hamza/demo3/README.md

 # Practice
-This is a Practise section
+This is a Practice section